Black Friday is loading…

 Introduced by J. Welles in 1978, the Relative Strength Index (RSI) indicator has gained popularity among traders by helping them overcome challenging market conditions.
-In the new era of crypto markets, RSI has solidified its usability by transcending the inherent volatility of this market.
+In the new era of crypto trading, RSI has solidified its usability by transcending the inherent volatility of this market.

 The RSI is a technical tool that has made its place in the financial markets, and most recently in the crypto market, as a versatile indicator standing out by offering a quantitative approach alongside simplicity, making it able to adapt to different market conditions and still produce reliable signals.